MuLancer/APEuro/country/France.md

         + Early stage: conquered territories in Germany and Flanders
         + 1688: Britain Glorious Revolution caused William of Orange to become the king of England.
 Netherlands waged total war against France
         + Later stage: **War of Spanish Succession**
-            + Result: Treaty of Utrencht, which left a Bourbon on the throne of Spain but not same monarh.
+            + Result: Treaty of Utrecht, which left a Bourbon on the throne of Spain but not same monarch.
     * _General Influence_: Create the glory of France, though exhausted the peasants because of the war's costs.

-## Age of Englightenment
+## Age of Enlightenment

 ## French Revolution